breard-r/acmed/README.md

 - Retry of HTTPS request rejected with a badNonce or other recoverable errors
 - Customizable HTTPS requests rate limits.
 - Optional key pair reuse (useful for [HPKP](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning))
-- For a given certificate, each domain names may be validated using a different challenge.
+- For a given certificate, each domain name may be validated using a different challenge.
-- A standalone server dedicated to the tls-alpn-01 challenge validation
+- A standalone server dedicated to the tls-alpn-01 challenge validation (tacd).

 ## Planned features